sudheerbabuu/signoz-monitor-application/README.md

 ### SigNoz vs Jaeger

-Jaeger only does distributed tracing.
-SigNoz supports metrics, traces and logs - all the 3 pillars of observability.
+Jaeger only does distribute tracing.
+SigNoz supports metrics, traces, and logs - all the 3 pillars of observability.

-Moreover, SigNoz has few more advanced features wrt Jaeger:
+Moreover, SigNoz has a few more advanced features wrt Jaeger:

-- Jaegar UI doesn’t show any metrics on traces or on filtered traces
+- Jaeger UI doesn’t show any metrics on traces or filtered traces
 - Jaeger can’t get aggregates on filtered traces.
 For example, p99 latency of requests which have tag - customer_type='premium'.
 This can be done easily on SigNoz

 <br /><br />